dustinlacewell/mannequin/docs/index.rst

     ) = struct.unpack("!2B I 4H 24s I B", data)

-One could imagine a library the uses the same sort of class-based schema delcaratives that Django does to solve this problem.
+One could imagine a library that uses the same sort of `class-based schema delcaratives' that Django does to solve this problem.
 Here is a hypothetical definition of the same packet structure as above:

 ::